openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Request {#browser_api_request}

-The `request` parameter of the W3C Digital Credentials API MUST contain a valid OID4VP Authorization Request, where every Authorization Request parameter is represented as a top-level JSON member.
-The following is the non-normative example of such a request:
+The `request` member of the W3C Digital Credentials API [@!w3c.digital_credentials_api] MUST contain a valid OpenID4VP Authorization Request, where every OpenID4VP Authorization Request parameter is represented as a top-level JSON member.

+The following is the non-normative example of an OpenID4VP Authorization Request that can be included in a `request` member of the W3C Digital Credentials API:

 ```json
 {